-The role of the governing body does include ensuring that the statutory requirements of Keeping Children Safe in Education 2020 are complied with.
+The role of the governing body does include ensuring that the statutory requirements of Keeping Children Safe in Education 2021 are complied with.
 In relation to online safety this includes:

 - The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
-This should be explicit in the role holder's job description and they are able to access training so they: - have undertaken Prevent awareness training. - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college; - can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online - A staff behaviour policy (sometimes called the code of conduct) should, amongst other things, include: acceptable use of technologies, staff/pupil relationships and communications including the use of social media - Ensure that as part of the requirement for staff to undergo regularly updated safeguarding training and the requirement to ensure children are taught about safeguarding, including online safety that online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach - Should ensure that children are taught about safeguarding, including online safety.
-Schools should consider this as part of providing a broad and balanced curriculum.
-This may include covering relevant issues for schools through Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) which will be compulsory from September 2020.
-Schools have flexibility to decide how they discharge their duties effectively within the first year of compulsory teaching and are encouraged to take a phased approach (if needed) when introducing these subjects.
-The statutory guidance can be found here: Statutory guidance: relationships education relationships and sex education (RSE) and health education. - Have in place policies and procedures on sexual harassment and peer on peer abuse that can occur online and offline. - As schools increasingly work online it is essential that children are safeguarded from potentially harmful and inappropriate online material.
-A school needs to ensure the appropriateness of any filters, monitoring and security systems which will be informed in part by the risk assessment required by the Prevent Duty but being careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding'. - Regular monitoring of online safety incident logs and responding appropriately to the identified needs - Ensure the company who is hosting the schools website has enough security in place so it cannot be inappropriately accessed and to have an action plan if it is 'hacked' e.g who regular checks the website including during school holidays, who is the key contact if the website is hacked - The UKCCIS Education Group has developed a range of guidance for school governors to help governing boards support their school leaders to keep children safe online which can be accessed at https://www.gov.uk/government/groups/uk-council-for-child-internet-safety-ukccis
+This should be explicit in the role holder's job description and they are able to access training so they: - have undertaken Prevent awareness training. - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college; - can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online - A staff behaviour policy (sometimes called the code of conduct) should, amongst other things, include: acceptable use of technologies, staff/pupil relationships and communications including the use of social media - Ensure that as part of the requirement for staff to undergo regularly updated safeguarding training, including online safety and the requirement to ensure children are taught about safeguarding, including online safety that safeguarding training for staff, including online safety is integrated, aligned and considered as part of the overarching safeguarding approach and wider staff training and curriculum planning - Should ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed.
+Schools should consider all of this as part of providing a broad and balanced curriculum.
+This may include covering relevant issues for schools through Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health - Education (for all pupils in state-funded schools).
+The statutory guidance can be found here: Statutory guidance: relationships education relationships and sex education (RSE) and health education.

+- Have in place policies and procedures on sexual harassment and peer on peer abuse that can occur online and offline. - As schools increasingly work online it is essential that children are safeguarded from potentially harmful and inappropriate online material.
+A school needs to ensure the appropriateness of any filters, monitoring and security systems which will be informed in part by the risk assessment required by the Prevent Duty - Regular monitoring of online safety incident logs and responding appropriately to the identified needs